mesosphere/dcos-docs-site/pages/mesosphere/dcos/services/edge-lb/1.5/getting-started/installing/index.md

 If you have successfully downloaded and added Edge-LB packages, you can continue to the instructions for [creating a service account](#create-service-account).

 ## Editing settings before adding a service account
-If you are not configuring a dedicated service account for managing Edge-LB pools, you can begin configuring Edge-LB settings by selecting the Edge-LB tiles in the Catalog, then selecting **Review & Run**.
+If you are not configuring a dedicated service account for managing Edge-LB pools, you can begin configuring Edge-LB settings by selecting the Edge-LB tiles in the Catalog, then clicking **Review & Run**.

-1. Open the DC/OS web-based console, then select **Catalog**.
+1. Open the DC/OS web-based console, then click **Catalog**.

 1. Type a string such as `edge` in the **Search catalog** field.

-1. Select **edgelb** to display the service summary.
+1. Click **edgelb** to display the service summary.
     <p>
     <img src="/services/edge-lb/img/edgelb-review-run-summary.png" alt="Configuring Edge-LB settings from the catalog">
     </p>

-1. Select **Review & Run** to edit the Edge-LB configuration settings by modifying the fields displayed or by selecting JSON Editor to edit the JSON file directly.
+1. Click **Review & Run** to edit the Edge-LB configuration settings by modifying the fields displayed or by clicking JSON Editor to edit the JSON file directly.
     <p>
     <img src="/services/edge-lb/img/edgelb-api-config-settings.png" alt="Configuring Edge-LB API settings">
     </p>

-1. Select **Review & Run**, then select **Run Service** to install the Edge-LB API server package with the configuration settings specified.
+1. Click **Review & Run**, then click **Run Service** to install the Edge-LB API server package with the configuration settings specified.

 1. Repeat steps 1 through 4 to configure **Service** settings for the Edge-LB pool.
     <p>
     <img src="/services/edge-lb/img/edgelb-pool-config-settings.png" alt="Configuring Edge-LB API settings">
     </p>

-1. Select **Edgelbpool** to specify the following required properties:
+1. Click **Edgelbpool** to specify the following required properties:
     - count
     - cpus
     - mem
     - disk

-    You can specify additional pool configuration properties, as needed, then select **Review & Run**.
+    You can specify additional pool configuration properties, as needed, then click **Review & Run**.

-1. Select **Run Service** to install the Edge-LB pool service.
+1. Click **Run Service** to install the Edge-LB pool service.

-1. Select **Services** to verify the Edge-LB API and Edge-LB pool services are installed and running.
+1. Click **Services** to verify the Edge-LB API and Edge-LB pool services are installed and running.
     <p>
     <img src="/services/edge-lb/img/edgelb-deployment-status.png" alt="Configuring Edge-LB API settings">
     </p>

-Although you can add and modify settings directly in the web-based console from the catalog, do not start the services until after you have created the service account principal, configured the appropriate permissions, and completed the remaining installation steps.
-If you attempt to start the Edge-LB pool service without completing the other installation steps, the deployment will start but will not be able to resolve to a healthy Running state.
+Although you can add and modify settings directly in the web-based console from the Catalog, do not start the services until after you have created the service account principal, configured the appropriate permissions, and completed the remaining installation steps.
+If you attempt to start the Edge-LB pool service without completing the other installation steps, the deployment will start but not be able to resolve to a healthy Running state.

 <a name="create-local-repo"></a>

 # Deploy using a local catalog
-If you have an isolated network that cannot connect directly to the internet, you must deploy a local catlog containing your own set of packages.
+If you have an isolated network that cannot connect directly to the internet, you need to deploy a local catlog containing your own set of packages.
 To create the local catalog, you must build a customized Docker image repository before you can add the Edge-LB packages.

-For detailed instructions about creating a local catalog, see [DC/OS universe deployment](/mesosphere/dcos/1.13/administering-clusters/deploying-a-local-dcos-universe/#certified).
+For detailed instructions about creating a local catalog, see [DC/OS universe deployment](/1.13/administering-clusters/deploying-a-local-dcos-universe/#certified).

 ## Before you begin
 You must have access to [Git](https://git-scm.com/) to create the local catalog.
 If you are using `git` on UNIX or Linux, see the [Getting Started instructions](https://git-scm.com/book/en/v2/Getting-Started-Installing-Git).